-For Biden, the economy was a vulnerability before age became key concern
+Before age concerns forced exit, Biden was weakened by angst over economy

 Biden’s overall approval rating closely tracked his dismal ranking on the economy.

-For almost all of this year, the president’s approval hovered below 40 percent, according to an average of polls compiled by the FiveThirtyEight website.
+For almost all of this year, Biden hovered below 40 percent approval and trailed Trump as the preferred pick for the 47th US president, according to an average of polls compiled by the FiveThirtyEight website.

-During nearly the entirety of this period, Biden also trailed Trump as the preferred pick for the 47th US president.

 While Biden could point to a strong economic record by many measures – including the fastest growth of any major advanced economy and the creation of 15.7 million jobs – his administration also got saddled with the blame for the highest inflation since the early 1980s.